xalima99/fbClone/README.md

 Installation:
 git clone https://github.com/xalima99/fbClone.git

-Provide your firebase infos in in initializeApp function the firebase file into source folder redux/firebase/firebase.js
+Provide your firebase infos in in firebaseConfig onject the firebase file into source folder redux/firebase/firebase.js

 Run : npm start, Application will run in port 3000